zademeadowshk/NEW-2025-Solana-Raydium-Sniper-Trading-Bot/README.md

 ![](readme/jupiterwrap.png)

-4. The ratio I suggest is 1:10, that is, for every 1 WSOL / USDC you'll use per trade, have 10 SOL in the wallet (so if you're using 0.1 WSOL / USDC per trade, have 1 SOL in wallet)
+4. The ratio I suggest is 1:10, that is, for every 1 WSOL / USDC you'll use per trade, have 10 SOL in the wallet (so if you're using 0.1 WSOL / USDC per trade, have 1 SOL in wallet.
+Just make sure you have more SOL than WSOL / USDC)
 5. Although SIORA™ has a 95%+ Win Rate, only use the amount that you're okay losing.
 6. Never put all your eggs in one basket, but also, make sure you don't miss out on a golden basket, which is SIORA™ ;)